 For all four scenarios, you will also receive the full amount of taxes back to your credit card.
-If you cancel the reservation via the phone, however, many times they will not tell you this and instead give you a credit to be used for future travel for the taxes (ranging from $2.50-$7.50 one way).
+If you cancel the reservation via the phone, however, many times they will not tell you this and instead give you a credit to be used for future travel for the taxes.
 Make sure to request that the taxes go back to the credit card.
 When canceling online, you will receive the two options below “Hold for future use” and “Request a refund of the refundable balance”.
 The “Hold for future use” is automatically selected, so make sure to change that option.

 Now, since there are no fees at all, if the price of your flight goes down you are able to get a credit.
 Here are the two scenarios on how you will get the fare difference back:

 - Paid flight: If you pay for your flight, you will receive a voucher for the difference to be used one year from the date the flight was purchased.
 This voucher is non-transferable.
 The voucher will be tied to the confirmation number of the original flight booked, so make sure to keep this number handy when used for future reservation purposes.